martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 is important to note that this does not currently request such a certificate, but makes the contents of the request available for reference by a future `CERTIFICATE_NEEDED` frame.

-Because certificates can be large and each `CERTIFICATE_PROOF` requires a signing operation, the server MAY instead send an `ORIGIN` frame including origins which are not in its TLS certificate.
-This represents an explicit claim by the server to possess the appropriate certificate -- a claim the client MUST verify using the procedures in
-{{cert-challenge}} before relying on the server's authority for the claimed origin.

 ## Requiring certificate authentication {#cert-challenge}